 - Open to public, private or environmental non-profit projects in Bexar, Wilson, Karnes or Goliad counties.

-- Rebate Agreement is required which covers operations and maintenance is required to be signed by landowner.
+- Rebate Agreement which covers operations and maintenance is required to be signed by landowner.

-- Rebate funds are issued after two-step verification: Construction Documents and Project Completion Inspection.
+- Rebate funds are issued after two-step verification: Approval in writing of Construction Documents and Project Completion Inspection.

 - The San Antonio River Authority reserves the right to correct rebate calculation errors if they occur.

 - All applicants will be contacted to coordinate project timeline and design details.